Nitrates and nitrites are chemical compounds commonly used in making cured meat products like bacon and hot dogs.

 A lot of ink has been spilled discussing the idea that nitrates and nitrites are bad for you, and food manufacturers have introduced all kinds of supposedly "nitrate-free" products to meet the resulting consumer demand.

-But what you may not know is that not only are the fears over nitrates completely overblown, but these "nitrate-free" products can actually contain many times more nitrates than conventional products.
+But what you may not know is that not only are the fears over nitrates completely overblown, but these "nitrate-free" products can contain many times more nitrates than conventional products.

 Not only that but a truly nitrate-free hot dog would be much more likely to make you sick than a conventional one.